 7) I added graphics to some of the pages while, in most cases, making sure that the pictures were somehow relevant to the topic of the page.

 8) My keywords were used in bold text on the page.
 I don’t think this helped all that much.
-It may be an ever so slightly better way of enhancing page relevance.
+It maybe an ever so slightly better way of enhancing page relevance.
 In actuality I did not make them bold for SEO purposes.
 I made them bold because I wanted you to be able to pick them out on that page more easily.
 There is a lot of text on that page, so I wanted to make them stand out somehow.
 Making them bold was the method I chose.

-Plugins I Used To Help Improve This Site
+Plugins I Used to Help Improve This Site

-9) All in one SEO pack – This plugin lets you easily customize your page titles, the meta descriptions for each page and the keywords HTML tag.
-That allowed me to write decent meta descriptions for each page so that it would hopefully help get more search engine click throughs.
+9) All in one SEO pack — This plugin lets you easily customize your page titles, the meta descriptions for each page and the keywords HTML tag.
+That allowed me to write decent meta descriptions for each page so that it would hopefully help get more search engine click through.

 10) Google XML Sitemaps — This is a good plugin that helps get your whole site indexed.